N-Trance: Second album (1997–99)

 Their second full-length album, Happy Hour, was released in 1999.

-Hit singles from the album included cover versions of Rod Stewart's "Da Ya Think I'm Sexy?" and Ottawan's "D.I.S.C.O.", and the hardcore techno clatter of "The Mind of the Machine", which featured the actor Steven Berkoff.
+Singles from the album included cover versions of Rod Stewart's "Da Ya Think I'm Sexy?" (number 7 in October 1997) and Ottawan's "D.I.S.C.O." (number 11 in May 1997), both songs with vocals by Kelly Llorenna, and the latter including rapping by Ricardo da Force.
+Llorenna also sang on the hardcore techno song "The Mind of the Machine" which had spoken word portions by actor Steven Berkoff; the song did not chart.
+Wray sang with Gary Crowley on "Paradise City" which also had a rap section by da Force; the single hit number 28 in September 1998.

 Third album

 In February 2009, the group released The Mind of the Machine as their third album.
 Two new tracks ("Free Running" and "The Earth Is Dying") were recorded to go with the recordings previously made in 1997.
 The album was released as digital download only.